Plastic surgery: Nascency of maxillofacial surgery

-It is with the development of new weapons, such as machine guns and explosive shells that the war began in the trenches, which led to an incalculable number of mutilations to the faces and the head because the trenches only made it possible to protect the body of the soldier during the World War I. The surgeons, who were not prepared for these injuries, were even less prepared for a large number of injuries and had to react quickly and intelligently to treat the greatest number.

-Facial injuries were hard to treat on the front line because of the sanitary conditions many infections could occur.
-Sometimes, some stitches were made on a jagged wound without thinking about the amount of flesh that has been lost, so scars after were hideous and disfigured soldiers.
-Some injured had important injuries and the stitches were not sufficient so some became blind, or were left with gaping holes instead of their nose.

-Harold Gillies, scared by the number of new facial injuries and the lack of good surgery decides to dedicate an entire hospital to the reconstruction of facial injuries as fully as possible.
+The development of weapons such as machine guns and explosive shells during World War I created trench warfare, which led to a rapid increase in the number of mutilations to the faces and the heads of soldiers because the trenches mainly offered protection to the body.
+The surgeons, who were not prepared for these injuries, were even less prepared for a large number of injuries and had to react quickly and intelligently to treat the greatest number.
+Facial injuries were hard to treat on the front line, and because of the sanitary conditions, many infections could occur.
+Sometimes, some stitches were made on a jagged wound without considering the amount of flesh that had been lost, so the resulting scars were hideous and disfigured soldiers.
+Some of the wounded had severe injuries, and the stitches were not sufficient, so some became blind or were left with gaping holes instead of their nose.
+Harold Gillies, scared by the number of new facial injuries and the lack of good surgical techniques, decided to dedicate an entire hospital to the reconstruction of facial injuries as fully as possible.
 He took into account the psychological dimension.
-Gillies introduce skin grafts to the treatments of soldiers, so they would be less horrified by looking themselves in the mirror.
+Gillies introduced skin grafts to the treatments of soldiers, so they would be less horrified by looking at themselves in the mirror.

 It is the multidisciplinary approach to the treatment of facial lesions, bringing together plastic surgeons, dental surgeons, technicians, and specialized nurses, which has made it possible to develop techniques leading to the reconstruction of injured faces.

-Harold Gillies identified the need to advance the specialty of maxillofacial surgery which would be directly dedicated to the management of war wounds at this time.
-He has developed a new technique using rotational and transposition flaps but also bone grafts from the ribs and tibia to reconstruct facial defects caused by the weapons during the war Gillies experimented with this technique so he knew that he have to start by moving back healthy tissue to its normal position and then he will be able to fill with tissue from another place on the body of the soldier.
+Before the dentist Auguste Charles Valadier and then Gillies identified the need to advance the specialty of maxillofacial surgery, which would be directly dedicated to the management of war wounds at this time.
+Gillies developed a new technique using rotational and transposition flaps but also bone grafts from the ribs and tibia to reconstruct facial defects caused by the weapons during the war.
+He experimented with this technique so he knew that he had to start by moving back healthy tissue to its normal position, and then he would be able to fill with tissue from another place on the body of the soldier.
 One of the most successful techniques in skin grafting had the aim of not completely severing the connection to the body.
 It was possible by releasing and lifting a flap of skin from the wound.
-The flap of skin, still connected to the donor site would then be swung over the site of the wound, this technique allows the maintenance of physical connection and ensured that blood was supplied to the skin and increase the chances of the skin graft being accepted by the body.

-At this time, we assist also to improving in treating infections also meant that important injuries had become survivable mostly thanks to the new technique of Gillies.
+The flap of skin, still connected to the donor site, would then be swung over the site of the wound, allowing the maintenance of physical connection and ensuring that blood is supplied to the skin, increasing the chances of the skin graft being accepted by the body.
+At this time, we also assisted in improving treating infections also meant that important injuries had become survivable, mostly thanks to the new technique of Gillies.
 Some soldiers arrived at the hospital of Gillies without noses, chins, cheekbones, or even eyes.
 But for them, the most important trauma was psychological.